 Several studies came up with theories linking intelligence to people wearing glasses.
 A study from the Nature Communications journal concluded that wearing glasses makes one smarter.
 It’s not entirely about poor eyesight as well.
 Donning these spectacles also show signs of preventing some risky health risks such as angina, depression, etc. Despite this, those who feel inferior to them often assert dominance with violence and bullying.

 The nerd emoji’s release faced a lot of backlash due to its link to bullying.
 Some claim that the availability of the 👓 Glasses emoji is more than enough to represent glasses-wearing individuals.
 Plus, the bucktoothed or braces-wearing details just make things worse.
 Common school protocols and dress codes discourage people from going through the makeovers we see in movies.
 No, they can’t wear makeup and some suffer from allergic reactions due to wearing contact lenses.
 School life serves as a dark past to a lot of people.
 The nerd emoji symbolizes the physical insecurities that former students hoped to forget.
 However, those who disagree encourage others to turn terms like “nerd” or “geek” from insults into compliments.
 Thanks to the acceptance of equality, more people are less ashamed of sharing their love for “nerdy” hobbies.

-Concluding the Negative and Positive Impact of the Nerd Emoji
+Conclusion: The Negative And Positive Impact Of The Nerd Emoji

 The nerd emoji’s release sparked more backlash than positive reviews.
 Nowadays, more people promote equality and fight against any type of bullying.
 That includes people who fit the nerd stereotype.
 The overall design of the glasses-wearing icon may trigger dark memories for those who experienced bullying.
 It may also appear negatively in some chats due to its goofy disposition.
 Additionally, we earlier discussed the emoji’s link to Anti-Asian hate.